nodejs/build/doc/meetings/build-wg-meetings-2016-10-11.md

       of a specific platform.
    * links to other working groups like github bot.
 If we can move more out of jenkins into bots.
-* Sounds like working on windows ansible scripts:
+* Sounds like Michele is going to work  on windows ansible scripts:
   * helping to add windows to refactor Johan is working on.
   * optimizing how we do certain things on windows.
 * Discussion about our jenkins use and looking at how to optimize as being